 How to Be a Better Parent

 Self-awareness is essential to success in all aspects of life.
 And in parenting, it is highly valuable, and your children benefit greatly.
 Self-awareness involves monitoring your inner worlds, which includes your thoughts, emotions, and overall belief system.
-A better way to describe it might be, looking inward to determine how you feel the way you do and why and making corrections to your behavior when you see the need.
+A better way to describe it might be: To look inward to determine how and why you feel the way you do and recognizing when to make corrections to your behavior.
 Self-awareness can help you be a better parent; however, below are some specific actions you can take to become a better parent each day.

 Don’t Yell at Your Children